solidi/writing/05-deception-degenerate-ab-testing.md

 The users engaged further with similar content.

 ### Motto: “Canned Search Results”
 Developing the final polished product is something we can fake in many ways, and this includes search results.
-Instead of investing heavy in the act of the perfect feature, we assemble the results to simple categories based on previous research.
+Instead of investing heavily in the act of the perfect feature, we assemble the results to simple categories based on previous research.

 > Results when the user searches on a subjective statement that is not quantifiable.